-My friend Micah and his family joined us for a fun little trip to the great Sonoran desert at the start of 2016.
+My friend Micah and his family joined us for a fun little trip to the great Sonoran Desert at the start of 2016.
 Winter is a great time to be in the southern deserts and this time we had our sights set on the Big Eye Mine which is down in the south end of the Kofa National Wildlife Refuge and the Castle Dome Mountains.
-The mine is reached by fifteen miles of 4wd roads.